Yhonnie Scarce

 Yhonnie Scarce was born in Woomera, South Australia, and belongs to the Kokatha and Nukunu peoples.

 Scarce’s interdisciplinary practice explores the political nature and aesthetic qualities of glass and photography.
-Her work often references the on-going effects of colonisation on Aboriginal people; in particular her research has explored the impact of the removal and relocation of Aboriginal people from their homelands and the forcible removal of Aboriginal children from their families.
+Her work often references the ongoing effects of colonisation on Aboriginal people; in particular, her research has explored the impact of the removal and relocation of Aboriginal people from their homelands and the forcible removal of Aboriginal children from their families.
 Family history is central to Scarce’s work, drawing on the strength of her ancestors, she offers herself as a conduit, sharing their significant stories from the past.

-Scarce’s professional profile has risen exponentially, and in 2022 her work titled The Near Breeder was exhibited in IKON Gallery Birmingham.
-Simultaneously, Shadow Creeper, another major installation, was on show at Palais De Tokyo, Paris, and has been acquired by the Foundation Opale, dedicated to contemporary art, notably Australian Indigenous art, in Lens, Switzerland.
+Scarce’s professional profile has risen exponentially and in 2024 she opened a survey exhibition ‘The Light of Day’ at the Art Gallery of Western Australia.
+In 2023 she exhibited at The Armory Show New York, and in 2022 her work titled The Near Breeder was exhibited at Ikon Gallery Birmingham.
+Simultaneously, Shadow Creeper, another major installation, was shown at Palais De Tokyo, Paris, and was acquired by the Foundation Opale, dedicated to contemporary art, notably Australian Indigenous art, in Lens, Switzerland.
+Also in 2022, Scarce’s work Orford Ness was featured in the Aichi Triennale, Japan, and she finished an outstanding year exhibiting Missile Park at Gropius Bau, Berlin.
+This major commission from her exhibition at ACCA and IMA showcases works spanning the past fifteen years of her career.

-Scarce won the prestigious Yalingwa Fellowship, 2020 and was selected with Edition Office for the National Gallery of Victoria’s Architecture Commission, 2019, which was awarded the Small Building of the Year award at the Dezeen Awards, and the Award for Small Project Architecture, 2020 at the National Architecture Awards.
+Scarce won the prestigious Yalingwa Fellowship 2020 and was selected with Edition Office for the National Gallery of Victoria’s Architecture Commission 2019, which was awarded the Small Building of the Year award at the Dezeen Awards, and the Award for Small Project Architecture 2020 at the National Architecture Awards.
 In 2018 Scarce was the recipient of the Kate Challis RAKA award, for her contribution to the visual arts in Australia, as well as the Indigenous Ceramic Award from the Shepperton Art Museum.

 NEWS